seung-lab/cloud-volume/README.md

 Neuroglancer relies on an [`info`](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed#info-json-file-specification) file located at the root of a dataset layer to tell it how to compute file locations and interpret the data in each file.
 CloudVolume piggy-backs on this functionality.

 In the below example, assume you are creating a new segmentation volume from a 3d numpy array "rawdata".
-Note Precomputed stores data in Fortran (column major) order.
+Note Precomputed stores data in Fortran (column major, aka CZYX) order.
 You should do a small test to see if the image is written transposed.
 You can fix this by uploading `rawdata.T`.

 ```python3
 from cloudvolume import CloudVolume